camunda/camunda-docs-manual/content/reference/rest/history/batch/get.md

 ---

-Retrieves a single historic batch according to the `HistoricBatch` interface in the engine.
+Retrieves a historic batch by id, according to the `HistoricBatch` interface in the engine.

 # Method